Signed in as:

 Lyn Christoph -

-Shortly after aquiring their land in 2007, Lyn and her husband, Mark began raising alpacas for their fleece on 5 acres.
-Since then they acquired another 25 acres and in 2011 they added Gulf Coast Sheep for their fleece.
-Their herd size varies from 15-20 alpaca and our sheep flock runs 8-10.
+Shortly after acquiring their land in 2007, Lyn and her husband, Mark began raising alpacas for their fleece on 5 acres.
+Since then they acquired another 25 acres and in 2011 they added Gulf Coast Sheep for their wool.
+Their herd size varies from 15-20 alpaca with sheep flock running 8-10.
 There are also a variety of chickens, ducks & turkeys for their eggs and their entertainment value.
 In 2017 they built 3 Cabins on the property and run them as B&B's.
-We are happy to share this beautiful spot with visitors to the ranch!

-In addition to Gulf Breeze Alpaca Ranch, Lyn and Mark also own Lancaster & Bay Insurance Agency in Corpus Christi, TX, Now celebrating 80 years of providing home, auto and business insurance to the Texas Coastal Bend.
+In addition to Gulf Breeze Alpaca Ranch, Lyn and Mark also own an Insurance Agency in Corpus Christi, TX,

 Vice President: